 Prior to December 31, 2012, the Company entered into an operating lease in New York, NY, consisting of 6,251 square feet of office space.
 In accordance with this agreement, the Company entered into a letter of credit in the amount of \$388 thousand, naming the Company's landlord as beneficiary.
 In January 2012, the Company amended the lease agreement, adding 1,008 square feet of office space.
 As of December 31, 2012, the Company occupied 7,259 square feet of space in New York, NY, and maintained a \$388 thousand letter of credit.
-The collateral for the letter of credit is recorded in other non-current assets on the balance sheet as of March 31, 2015.
+The collateral for the letter of credit is restricted cash and recorded in other non-current assets on the balance sheet as of June 30, 2015.
 The lease for office space in New York, NY expires in October 2018.

-On October 17, 2013, the Company entered into a sublease agreement to lease 7,259 square feet in its New York office to a subtenant.
+On October 17, 2013, the Company entered into a sublease agreement to lease all of its New York office to a subtenant.
 The Company remains primarily liable to pay rent on the original lease.
 The Company recorded a loss on the sublease in the amount of \$729 thousand for the year ended December 31, 2013, representing the remaining contractual obligation of \$2.3 million, less \$1.6 million in payments from its subtenant.
-The Company retired assets in this subleased area as a result of this sublease with a net book value of \$392 thousand, and recorded a loss on disposal of fixed assets for the same amount for the year ended December 31, 2013.
-The Company continues to maintain a \$388 thousand letter of credit.
-The collateral for the letter of credit is recorded in other non-current assets on the balance sheet as of March 31, 2015.
-The lease for office space in New York, NY expires in October 2018.
+The Company retired assets as a result of this sublease with a net book value of \$392 thousand, and recorded a loss on disposal of fixed assets for the same amount for the year ended December 31, 2013.
+The Company continues to maintain the \$388 thousand letter of credit in respect of the New York office space.

 Prior to December 31, 2012, the Company entered into separate operating lease agreements for various spaces in a building in Boston, MA.
 That space consisted of 5,249 square feet on the first floor, 8,538 square feet on the second floor, and 6,959 square feet on the third floor.
-In June 2012, the Company renegotiated a master lease for the entire Boston office space, added 9,800 square feet of office space on the fourth floor, surrendered 4,113 square feet from the second floor, and incorporated all floors' lease agreements under the same master agreement expiring in August 2016.
+In June 2012, the Company renegotiated a master lease for the entire Boston office space, whereby it added 9,800 square feet of office space on the fourth floor, surrendered 4,113 square feet from the second floor, and incorporated all three lease agreements under the same master agreement expiring in August 2016.
 The Company provided an additional \$41 thousand security deposit for the additional space on the fourth floor.
-As of March 31, 2015, a total security deposit of \$127 thousand is included in deposits on the balance sheet.
+As of June 30, 2015, a total security deposit of \$127 thousand is included in deposits on the balance sheet.

-On August 30, 2013, the Company entered into a sublease agreement to lease 5,249 square feet in our Boston office to a subtenant.
+On August 30, 2013, the Company entered into a sublease agreement to lease 5,249 square feet in its Boston office to a subtenant.
 The Company remains liable to pay rent on the original lease.
-This sublease tenant vacated the lease in October 2014.
-As of December 31, 2014, the Company applied the \$20 thousand deposit against outstanding rent.
-As of March 31, 2015, the company concluded that it was unlikely to locate a sublease tenant for a short period lease and recorded an additional loss on this sublease of \$167 thousand representing the remaining contractual obligation.

-As of March 31, 2015, the Company occupies 21,184 square feet of space in its Boston, MA office and has paid a total of \$127 thousand for security deposits, which are recorded in other non-current assets on the balance sheet.
+The Company recorded a loss on the sublease in the amount of \$42 thousand for the year ended December 31, 2013, representing the remaining contractual obligation of \$367 thousand, less \$325 thousand in payments from its subtenant.
+This sublease tenant vacated the leased premises in October 2014.
+At December 31, 2014, the Company applied the \$20 thousand deposit received from the sublease tenant against its outstanding rent obligation.
+On March 31, 2015, the company recorded a loss of on the first floor sublease of \$167 thousand.
+On May 22, 2015, the Company again subleased the vacant office space for approximately \$105 thousand through August 2016 in which the tenant provided a security deposit of \$17 thousand.
+Since the prior lease obligation has been fully expensed, rent received from the tenant will reduce current rent expense.
+At June 30, 2015, the Company occupies 21,184 square feet of space in its Boston, MA office.